Roshangedam/jayomail/README.md

 ## Features 🚀

-- **Modular Architecture:** Choose from different email protocols like SMTP, IMAP, etc.
+- **Modular Architecture:** Choose from different email strategies like Gmail, IceWarp, etc.
 - **Builder Pattern:** Easily configure and customize emails using a builder pattern.
 - **Template Support:** Support for email templates with dynamic values.
 - **File Attachment:** Attach files from local paths or URLs.